ashtag94/movie_REST_nodejs_api/readme.md

 [
     {
-        "propName": "<name of property you want to change>", "value": "<new value of the property>"
+        "propName": "{name of property you want to change}", "value": "{new value of the property}"
     }
 ]